ARedfearn/pyport/README.md

 # pyport
-Outputs addresses that are already in use
+Outputs local addresses that are already in use.
+Threaded port scanner allowing multiple ports to be scanned at once.